JacobAWilkins/Personal-Website/content/post/creating-text-search.md

 1. Query: ```The Joker wreaks havoc on the people of Gotham```, Results: ```Found 162 results in 0.153 seconds```

 ### Challenge
 My challenge with the text search was to modify the BM25 algorithm from the reference to be more accurate.
-To do this I researched the algorithm and created a new algorithm that scored the documents for more accuratley.
+To do this I researched the algorithm and created a new algorithm that scored the documents more accurately.
+The ranking functions I used can be found [here](https://en.wikipedia.org/wiki/Okapi_BM25#The_ranking_function)